IgniteUI/igniteui-angular/projects/igniteui-angular/src/lib/snackbar/README.md

              (onAction)="snackbar.hide()">
 </igx-snackbar>
 ```
-You can set the id of the component by `id="Snackbar"` or will be automatically generated;
+You can set the id of the component by `id="Snackbar"`, otherwise it will be automatically generated;

-You can set the title of the button by setting `actionName="Dissmis"`;
+You can set the title of the button by setting `actionName="Dismiss"`;

 You can hide the Snackbar by using `snackbar.hide()` method.

-The Snackbar will be automatically hidden after 10000 milliseconds, this can be controller by the
+By default, the Snackbar will be automatically hidden after 4000 milliseconds.
+The automatic hiding behavior can be controlled via the following attributes:
-`displayTime` attribute, the automatic hiding can be also controller by using the `autoHide` attribute.
+ - `autoHide` - whether the snackbar should be hidden after a certain time interval.
+ - `displayTime` - the time interval in which the snackbar would hide.